Conditional Diffusion Models for Semantic 3D Brain MRI Synthesis: Experiments and Results

-In the second mode, we trained all models from scratch using the toy dataset for 50,000 epochs with a batch size of 1 (referred to as toy models).
-Additionally, we employed the toy dataset and synthetic images generated by the toy models to train segmentation models.
-To assess the effectiveness of synthetic images as a viable alternative to data augmentation, we conducted a comprehensive empirical study.
-Specifically, we utilized a simple 3D U-Net model \cite{unet} for tumor segmentation.
-The model was trained on various combinations of synthetic data and compared against the performance of the 3D U-Net model trained on real data, as well as augmented images generated using state-of-the-art augmentations from nnU-Net \cite{nnunet}.
-The segmentation models were trained for 100 epochs using the Binary Cross-Entropy (BCE) loss with a batch size of 4.
-Model performance was evaluated using the Dice coefficient, IoU, Accuracy, Recall, and Precision scores.
-All models were trained on Tesla V100–SXM2 32 GB GPU card.
+Additionally, to assess the effectiveness of synthetic images as a viable alternative to data augmentation, we conducted a comprehensive empirical study.
+Specifically, we utilized a simple 3D U-Net model \cite{unet} for the tumor segmentation task.
+The models were trained on synthetic data and compared against the performance of the 3D U-Net model trained on real data.
+The segmentation models underwent training for 100 epochs using Binary Cross-Entropy (BCE) loss with a batch size of 4.
+All models were trained on a Tesla V100–SXM2 32 GB GPU card.